open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/search/elasticsearch/index.md

 #### Connection Details

-- **Host and Port**: This parameter specifies the host and port of the ElasticSearch instance.
+- **Host and Port**: This parameter specifies the host and port of the Elasticsearch instance.
 This should be specified as a URI string in the format `http://hostname:port` or `https://hostname:port`.
 For example, you might set it to `https://localhost:9200`.
 - **Authentication Types**:
     1. Basic Authentication
-    - Username: Username to connect to ElasticSearch required when Basic Authentication is enabled on ElasticSearch.
+    - Username: Username to connect to Elasticsearch required when Basic Authentication is enabled on Elasticsearch.
-    - Password: Password of the user account to connect with ElasticSearch.
+    - Password: Password of the user account to connect with Elasticsearch.
     2. API Key Authentication
-    - API Key: API Key to connect to ElasticSearch required when API Key Authentication is enabled on ElasticSearch.
+    - API Key: API Key to connect to Elasticsearch required when API Key Authentication is enabled on Elasticsearch.
     - API Key Id: Enter API Key ID In case of API Key Authentication if there is any API Key ID associated with the API Key, otherwise this field can be left blank.
 - **SSL Certificates**:
     1. SSL Certificates By Path